spot_img

 Components of a PLC System

 A PLC system comprises several key components that work together seamlessly.
-These include:
+Furthermore, understanding these components is essential for designing, troubleshooting, and optimizing PLC-based automation systems.
+These components include:

 1. PLC Processor: The brain of a PLC, responsible for executing instructions and controlling the overall operation.